tomedegroot/study-material/linuxEssentialsCertification/topic1/understandingOpenSourceSoftwareAndLicensing.md

   1. Freedom to use software for any purpose.
   2. Freedom to examin software.
   3. Freedom to redestribute software.
-  4. Freedom to redestribute your modified software.
+  4. Freedom to redestribute your modified software. (copyleft)

 With free software you have the right to alter software to make it do exactly what you want.